oliviawestmacottssw/SSW.Rules.Content/rules/do-you-review-the-code-comments/rule.md

 {
     // get the first matching customer from the repository return repository.Customer.First(c =&gt; c.LastName.StartsWith(lastname));
-} Figure: Bad Example - The first comment is only valuable because the method is poorly named, while the second describes \*what\* is happening, not \*why\*public int GetFirstCustomerWithLastName(string lastname)
+} Figure: Bad Example - The first comment is only valuable because the method is poorly named, while the second describes \*what\* is happening, not \*why\*​public int GetFirstCustomerWithLastName(string lastname)
 {
     // we use StartsWith because the legacy system sometimes padded with spaces return repository.Customer.First(c =&gt; c.LastName.StartsWith(lastname));